Analysis | The serious political and health risks Republicans are taking in moving forward with the Barrett hearings

 Republicans control 12 of the 22 seats on the Senate Judiciary Committee.
 Many of those Republicans attended Barrett’s nomination announcement at the White House, and two of those who did — Sens.
 Thom Tillis (R-N.C.) and Mike Lee (R-Utah) — now have the coronavirus.
 Two other Republican senators on the committee, Ted Cruz of Texas and Ben Sasse of Nebraska, are in quarantine because of direct contact with an infected person.
 There’s a chance they will be healthy in time to vote.

-There’s a chance they will not and that the committee doesn’t even have a quorum to hold votes.
+There’s a chance that they will not and that the committee doesn’t even have a quorum to hold votes.
 Or that more senators get sick right before the hearings and Republicans have to cancel it anyway.

 Or what if Republicans hold the hearing and their slim margin to vote Barrett out of committee gets slimmer because of the virus?
 That could open the door for one Republican on the committee to join Democrats and halt proceedings.

 We’re not sure who that might be or for what reason, given how aligned Republicans have been on her nomination.
-But it happened in 2018 when then-GOP senator Jeff Flake paused Supreme Court nominee Brett M. Kavanaugh’s nomination to allow for an FBI investigation into the sexual assault allegations against him.
+But it happened in 2018 when then-GOP Sen. Jeff Flake paused Supreme Court nominee Brett M. Kavanaugh’s nomination to allow for an FBI investigation into the sexual assault allegations against him.

-Like for Kavanaugh, Republicans are pushing through Barrett’s nomination without expecting any Democratic votes in committee or on the full Senate floor.
+As they did for Kavanaugh, Republicans are pushing through Barrett’s nomination without expecting any Democratic votes in committee or on the full Senate floor.
 That means they have little room for error within their own party.
 Two Republican senators who will vote on the final confirmation on the Senate floor, Susan Collins of Maine and Lisa Murkowski of Alaska, have already indicated they wouldn’t cast a vote for Barrett before the election.

 They hold the hearing, and more people get sick because of it